numoonchld/numoonchld.github.io/_drafts/ml-case-study-1-uci-auto-data.md

 <br>

-        # for data import and data wrangling
+        # for data import and data wrangling:
         import numpy as np
         import pandas as pd

-        # for exploratory data analysis
+        # for exploratory data analysis:
         import seaborn as sns
         from matplotlib import pyplot as plt

-        # for test-train split
+        # for test-train split:
         from sklearn.model_selection import train_test_split

-        # for linear regression
+        # for linear regression:
         from sklearn.linear_model import LinearRegression

+        # for K-Folds cross validaton and prediction:
+        from sklearn.model_selection import cross_val_predict
+        from sklearn.model_selection import cross_val_score

+        # for mean-squared-error:
+        from sklearn.metrics import mean_squared_error

-        # for saving trained models to disk
+        # for saving trained models to disk:
         import pickle

 <br>